x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/address-lists/address-list-procedures.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 236e8530-62dd-4c43-8a5d-8465623252e6
-description: "Summary: Learn the tasks that Exchange Server 2016 and 2019 administrators need to know to manage address lists and global address lists (GAL)."
+description: "Summary: Learn the tasks that Exchange Server 2016 and Exchange Server 2019 administrators need to know to manage address lists and global address lists (GAL)."
 ---

 # Procedures for address lists in Exchange Server